Chia-Network/chia-docs/docs/08serialization/serialization.md

 This format can be implemented very easily, and allows us to hash objects like headers and proofs of space, without complex serialization logic.

-Note that in the python implemnetation, we don't use a Tuple at the root level, but instead just use a dataclass with ordered type fields for ease of use.
+Note that in the python implementation, we don't use a Tuple at the root level, but instead just use a dataclass with ordered type fields for ease of use.
 However, it is streamed as a Tuple.

 ## Examples